 Did you know?
-When you buy handmade halloween items from the HallowStyle Halloween Shoppe that 10% of your purchase supports bat rehabilitation at Bat World Sanctuary in Texas. #projectlittlebrownbat
+When you buy handmade Halloween items from the HallowStyle Halloween Shop 10% of your purchase supports bat rehabilitation at Bat World Sanctuary in Texas. #projectlittlebrownbat

 Driving home from a craft weekend in the Adirondacks, I heard a story on the radio that was shocking.
 Of course, the word bats immediately garnered my attention.
 The reporter discussed how bat populations in the Adirondacks are severely threatened by a disease called white-nose syndrome.
 White-nose syndrome is a fungus that attacks the nose, ears, and wings of a bat causing eminent death.
 Bats play a significant role in this Halloween Queen's life, and a world without bats is unacceptable.
 I feel it is my duty to educate humans to help save my creatures of the night.